-For more information on the Spanish program, contact Wendy Westphal, Ph.D. by e-mail at wwestphal@marian.edu, or liberalarts@marian.edu, or by phone at 317.955.6429.
+For more information on the Spanish program, contact Julia Baumgardt, Ph.D. at jbaumgardt@marian.edu, liberalarts@marian.edu or by phone at 317.955.6644.

 Major for Bachelor of Arts Degree (B.A.) in Spanish: 33 credits required above the 100-level including SPA 200, 201, 220, 230, 310, 490, and 498.
 A minimum grade of "C" is required for all Spanish courses.
 Credits earned in an approved study abroad program may count toward a major.
 All majors must successfully pass a Spanish language proficiency exam given by Spanish faculty.